hansonxyz/bambu_mqtt_watch_notify/README.md

 ### Bambu Labs LAN printer monitor / notifier

-This is a simple monitor script that will call an executable whenever your bambu labs printer changes state from RUNNING to anything else (for example FAILED).
+This is a simple monitor script that will call an executable whenever your bambu labs printer changes state from "RUNNING" to anything else - for example, "FAILED".

 Call the script like this: